arpitbbhayani/articles/blogs/consistent-hashing.md

 The source code with the implementation of Consistent Hashing in Python could be found at [github.com/arpitbbhayani/consistent-hashing](https://github.com/arpitbbhayani/consistent-hashing/blob/master/consistent-hashing.ipynb).

 # Conclusion
-Consistent Hashing is one of the most important algorithms that could help us horizontally scale and manage any distributed system.
-The algorithm does not only work in sharded use cases but it is also used in balancing load across servers, manage server-based sticky sessions, data partitioning, modeling chat applications, routing algorithms, and many more.
+Consistent Hashing is one of the most important algorithms to help us horizontally scale and manage any distributed system.
+The algorithm does not only work in sharded systems but also finds its application in load balancing, data partitioning, managing server based sticky sessions, routing algorithms, and many more.

 # References
  - [Hash Functions - Wikipedia](https://en.wikipedia.org/wiki/Hash_function)